amzn/amazon-payments-magento-2-plugin/login.rst

 --------------------------
 The `Login with Amazon` button appears in several places in the shop:

-* on the customer login page,
+* on the customer login page
-* on the customer registration page.
+* on the customer registration page

 .. image:: /images/register.png

-Pressing the `Login with Amazon` button launches the Amazon authentication window, where the customer is asked for his Amazon account e-mail address and password.
+Pressing the `Login with Amazon` button launches the Amazon authentication window, where the customer is asked for their Amazon account e-mail address and password.

 .. image:: /images/sign-in.png

-After a successful login the customer is redirected to the user area in your shop.
+After a successful login the customer is redirected to the `My Account` section.